Contact Lens Care

 You'll find these symptoms all the more noticeable whilst driving or using the computer.

 How do you check for astigmatism?

 Astigmatism is diagnosed easily by an Optometrist during an eye examination.
 The curvature of the front of your cornea can be measured using a keratometer or corneal topographer.
 If you experience symptoms of astigmatism, you should make sure you visit your optician for an eye exam.
 Once astigmatism is diagnosed, regular eye tests should be undertaken as astigmatism often fluctuates over time and this will ensure you are also wearing the right prescription.

 How do you fix an astigmatism?

 Astigmatism can be corrected with glasses or contact lenses to alter the way in which light enters the eyes.
-In some cases, laser eye surgery known as LASIK may even be required.

 How can I correct short-sightedness and astigmatism?

 Toric contact lenses provide correction in a wide range of powers to address short-sightedness and long-sightedness.
-They also offer astigmatic correction made up of a cylindrical power and its axis.
+They also offer astigmatic correction made up of a cylindrical power and axis.